BikerSam86/phi-field_correction/Supporting_Info.md

 1. All dimensions (x, y, z, t) are waveform oscillations of the phi-field
 2. Each dimension oscillates along an orthogonal phase axis
-3. All particles have exactly zero spatial diameter
+3. All particles have exactly zero spatial diameter with spin-dependent phase patterns
-4. What we measure as "size" is an artifact of phase sampling
+4. What we measure as "size" is an artifact of phase sampling with spin corrections
 5. The vacuum datum at φ = 0 divides matter from antimatter
+6. Spin provides first-order corrections that reduce compound errors

 ### 1.2 Core Principles

-Our framework rests on five fundamental principles:
+Our framework rests on six fundamental principles:

 1. **Phase Primacy**: Reality consists of a one-dimensional phase manifold M with topology S¹
 2. **Dimensional Waveforms**: All dimensions emerge as oscillatory modes on orthogonal phase axes
 3. **Resonance Stability**: Waveforms maintain stability through specific resonance conditions
 4. **Zero Diameter**: All particles are pure phase oscillations with no spatial extent
 5. **Phase Duality**: Matter (φ > 0) and antimatter (φ < 0) are phase conjugates
+6. **Spin Coherence**: Spin-orbit coupling provides natural error correction

 ### 1.3 The Vacuum Datum